kazhik/Hayate/README.md

 Hayate
 ======

-Hayate is a FirefoxOs app that records your daily training: split times, lap times and running routes.
+Hayate is a FirefoxOS app that records your daily training: split times, lap times and running routes.